 The Copper Canyon is situated in the Sierra Madre Mountains in north-western Mexico.
 The Chihuahua Pacific Railway is a tourist and local commuter train that navigates the canyons and offers some absolutely spectacular views along the way.
 The train, El Chepe as it’s known in Mexico, runs between the city of Chihuahua, in the state of Chihuahua, and Los Mochis in Sinaloa.

 Many countries’ travel advisories list the states of Chihuahua and Sinaloa as requiring extreme caution.
 Others, such as the Australian government, list the Chihuahua Pacific Railway (Chepe) as an exception within these northern states.

 Drug-related violence is the primary reason the northern states of Chihuahua and Sinaloa are listed as high caution areas.
 Violent outbursts have occurred over the years but are generally confined to those involved in the drug trade.

 Being in the wrong place at the wrong time is likely the only reason a tourist would be injured in the cartel-related violence.

 In 2017 there were 38 million visitors to Mexico and according to Mexico’s security analyst, Alejandro Hope, “in 2017, only 150 foreigners were killed, and most of them weren’t tourists but lived in Mexico.”

 Tips to stay safe

-I spent a couple of months in the city of Chihuahua and never once felt unsafe.
+As for the larger cities, I spent a couple of months in Chihuahua and never once felt unsafe.
 I was with my partner 90% of the time but on the few occasions that I wandered around on my own, I never felt uncomfortable.